arturoeanton/poc-krakend/README.md

 ## Description

-This POC  is for test dinamic (Hot reload) routes in krakend.
+This POC  is for test dynamic (Hot reload) routes in krakend.

 Allows you to create, modify and delete enpoints in "configuration.json" without restart the application.